SidtheKidx/cheatsheets/README.md

 # cheatsheets
-Data Science and Machine Learning cheatsheets
+Cheatsheet for Data Science and Machine Learning concepts.